Newsletter Blocks add an option for visitors to subscribe to a newsletter. The footer is a popular place for this block.

 Set up the Newsletter Block

 Customize the content and layout of the block in the Display tab.
-By default, the Newsletter Block displays one email address box.
+By default, the Newsletter Block displays one email address field.
 You can add or edit these options:

 - Form Name - Give your Newsletter Block a name to keep track of its analytics.

-- Title and Description - Display title and description text above the form boxes and submit button.
+- Title and Description - Display title and description text above the form fields and submit button.